- Introduction

-does avc need digital servo
+- Understanding does avc need digital servo Information

 Introduction